 - Helping vulnerable children and adults who need support.

-- Helping services to restart and businesses reopen safely, and in line with changing Government guidelines.
+- Helping services and businesses, in line with changing Government guidelines.

-- Reviewing and revise our budget to ensure we can deliver the services people need.
+- Reviewing and revising our budget to ensure we can deliver the services people need.

 - Celebrating the contributions made by people and commemorate the loss of those across the borough.